 Since the latest version of Windows 10 update, some users have encountered the DTS Audio is unavailable for the specified audio device error message after each Windows startup.
 For some of them, their audio devices seem to be working but the error message somehow pops up after each boot up.
-For others, their audio devices are not working properly, with the error message keeping reminding them of it.
+For others, their audio devices aren’t working properly, with the error message keeping reminding them of it.

-Option 1 – Update your audio device driver manually
+Option 1: Update your audio driver manually

 - On your keyboard, press the Windows logo keyand R key at the same time to invoke the Run box.